Policy last updated

 Applications are assessed on a case-by-case basis and timelines will vary.
 However, once an application is submitted, schools should allow up to 3 weeks for an application to be endorsed by the Regional Office and assessed by the VSBA.

 Schools may track the progress of their application via .
 When the VSBA makes a decision on the application outcome, the applicant will be notified via email.
-The application outcome will also be updated on Sharepoint.
+The application outcome will also be updated on AIMS.

 -